When venturing into crafting a business plan, the initial hurdle often lies in taking that first step.

-So how can you avoid staring at a blank page for hours on end?
-Start with a business plan outline.
+So, how can you evade those prolonged hours of staring at a blank page?
+Initiate your journey with the aid of a business plan outline.

 Read on for answers to all your business plan outline questions or jump ahead for some handy templates.